kobehuynh/pocket2mol_wrapper/README.md

 pdb_path:	Path to the full protein structure in PDB format
 pocket_path:	Path to the pocket (binding site) PDB file
 mount_dir:	Host directory to mount into container as /work
-container_path:	Absolute path to the Pocket2Mol .sif container image
+container_path:	Absolute path to the "Pocket2Mol.sif" container image
 device:	(Optional) cpu or cuda (default: cpu)
 outdir:	(Optional) Directory to save output ligand files